sterlingwes/unocha-flashes/parsed/westbank-raw.md

 * Since 7 October 2023 and as of 4 February 2024, 4,408 Palestinians, including 669 children, have been injured in the West Bank, including East Jerusalem.
 Of them, 4,270 have been injured by Israeli forces, 117 people by settlers and 21 people by either Israeli forces or settlers.
 Of the total injuries, 54 per cent were reported in the context of search-and-arrest and other operations, 34 per cent in demonstrations and 8 per cent during attacks perpetrated by settlers against Palestinians.
 Some 33 per cent of those injuries have been caused by live ammunition, compared with 9 per cent in the first nine months of 2023.

 ### Settler Violence

+### Settler Violence

+* Since 7 October 2023 and as of 4 February 2024, OCHA has recorded 498 Israeli settler attacks against Palestinians, resulting in Palestinian casualties (49 incidents), damage to Palestinian-owned property (391 incidents), or both casualties and damage to property (58 incidents).
+In 2023, 1,264 attacks carried out by Israeli settlers in the West Bank, including East Jerusalem (with or without Israeli forces), resulted in Palestinian casualties, Palestinian-owned property damage or both.
+Some 945 incidents resulted in material damage, 165 incidents resulted in casualties and 154 resulted in both material damage and casualties.
+This is the highest number of settler attacks against Palestinians in any given year since OCHA started recording incidents involving settlers in 2006.

+* On 3 February, Israeli settlers, accompanied by Israeli forces, raided the ‘Ein al ‘Auja community in Jericho, shot live ammunition, and attacked residents with bats and stones, injuring a man in the head with a stone.
+The settlers also stole a Palestinian-owned sheep and vandalized at least six Palestinian-owned vehicles.
+Israeli forces also detained and physically assaulted two Palestinians.

+### Displacement (West Bank)

 ### Displacement (West Bank)